bedapub/besca/README.md

 Installing Besca Using Pip
 ============================

 Besca can be installed using pip.
+Please ensure that you have installed and activated git lfs before proceeding (see documentation [here](https://github.com/git-lfs/git-lfs/wiki/Installation)).

 ```
 pip install git+https://github.com/bedapub/besca.git